The Lowery Law Group

 245 Seven Farms Drive

 Supplemental Security Income

 Supplemental Social Security Income (also known as SSI or Title XVI) is a needs-based program generally for individuals who have not worked or whose work history is too remote to be eligible for Disability Insurance benefits.
 To be eligible to apply for Supplemental Security Income, an individual not only has to be found disabled they must have limited resources.

 For single individuals, household resources must be under $2,000, and for married individuals, under $3,000.
 It is important to keep in mind, that if your spouse has regular income, Social Security may “deem” part of that income to you when it determines whether you meet the financial requirements for Supplemental Security Income.

 How much will I receive per month in Supplemental Security Income benefits?

-The amount of Supplemental Security Income per month that you will receive will be different depending on whether you are married, whether your state pays a state supplement that increases your payment, and whether you have any countable income that decreases your payment.
-For 2020, the maximum amount an individual is eligible for in Supplemental Security Income is $783.00 a month.
+The amount of Supplemental Security Income per month that you will receive will be different depending on whether you are married, whether your state pays a state supplement that increases your payment, and whether you have any countable income that decreases your payment for ssi eligibility.
+For 2020, the maximum amount an individual is eligible for in Supplemental Security Income is $783.00 a month person income.

 If approved for disability will I be eligible for Medicare or Medicaid?